 Stay of less than 90 days in the Netherlands

-This stay in the Netherlands is also viewed as a short stay when the employee is a cross border worker.
+This stay in the Netherlands is considered as a short stay when the employee is a cross border worker.

 Employer exempted from Applying for a Work Permit

 In a number of cases, employees from outside the EU/EEA and Switzerland and a few other countries (see exemptions) are not required to have a work permit: